We exist as an informational website that educates the public about the dangers of asbestos and asbestos-related diseases.

 The latency period of asbestos-related diseases can be very long — sometimes as long as 60 years from first exposure.
 We often talk to U.S. Navy veterans exposed to asbestos during World War II who are now being diagnosed with a disease related to that exposure.
 Several factors may affect the onset of these diseases, including your general health, age, amount of asbestos exposure and your general propensity for disease development.

 Traditional treatments such as surgery, chemotherapy and radiation may work.
 Nontraditional treatments such as changes in diet, meditation and yoga may also supplement traditional therapies.
 The best treatments typically involve a combination of traditional and nontraditional therapies.
 The best way to determine what is right for you is to talk to your doctor or specialist.

 Asbestos.com is sponsored by several asbestos law firms focused on asbestos litigation.
 They support our mission to help those affected by asbestos exposure.
 For more information, please visit our sponsors page.

 Almost all legal claims arising from asbestos-related illnesses are handled on a contingency fee basis, meaning the law firms take a percentage of the money recovered from the claims.
 You do not pay anything out of pocket and do not pay a fee unless there is a recovery.

-No. Asbestos.com receives a flat sponsorship fee from Weitz & Luxenberg P.C. and Cooney & Conway, regardless of whether a visitor receives legal assistance.
-Indeed, Asbestos.com even provides free assistance to those visitors who already have legal representation.
-Additionally, Asbestos.com receives no compensation at all from medical providers.
+No. Asbestos.com receives flat sponsorship fees from its sponsors, regardless of whether or not a visitor requests or receives legal assistance.
+Asbestos.com even provides free assistance to those visitors who already have legal representation.
+Additionally, Asbestos.com receives absolutely no compensation from medical providers.